zeevick10/bitcoin-educational-content/courses/cyp201/en.md

 If you haven't done so yet, I invite you to rate and comment on this course.
 It would help me enormously.
 You can also share this course on your social networks to spread this knowledge to as many people as possible.

-To continue your journey down the rabbit hole, I highly recommend the **BTC204** course, which I also produced on Plan B Network.
+To continue your journey down the rabbit hole, I highly recommend the **BTC204** course, which I also produced on Plan ₿ Network.
 It is dedicated to privacy on Bitcoin and explores key themes: What is the privacy model?
 How does chain analysis work?
 How to use Bitcoin optimally to maximize your privacy?
 A logical next step to deepen your skills!

 https://planb.network/courses/btc204
 $$